5 Best Bungee Jumping Near Chicago: Extreme Adventures 2026

 The Young’s High Bridge may be very far from Chicago, but it can be considered a haven for bungee jump lovers.
 Whether you’re a pro or a first-timer, this place should be on your list of jumping-off points.
 Young’s High Bridge is 240 ft above the Kentucky River.

-Vertigo Bungee has purchased the bridge to get the sole right to authorize the programs there.
+Vertigo Bungee has purchased the bridge, gaining sole rights to authorize the programs there.
 It is a 100-foot free fall from the top of the bridge.
 The company provides an expert bungee crew to help everyone.
-Thrill-seekers need to pay a nonrefundable charge with membership fees for the performance.
+Thrill-seekers need to pay a nonrefundable fee, along with membership fees, for the performance.

 Address: US-62, Versailles, KY 40383, United States.

-Cost: $129 for individual jump and $160 with Vertigo Bungee membership.
+Cost: $129 for an individual jump and $160 with a Vertigo Bungee membership.

 Who should not do Bungee jumping?